Christmas dinner in 7 simple steps

 If you have liked this post, then please see my other Christmas related posts for other money saving, stress-reducing tips.

 All the best for Christmas and I hope that next year is good to you.
+I have an offer than may just make your year a REALLY good one.

 I am Eileen Adamson, Your Money, Sorted coach, working online with UK based women.
 I can help you to develop a better relationship with money and feel calm, relaxed and positive about money.
 This will allow you to feel confident, in control and able to make good financial decisions.
 Through creating a good relationship with money you can then live the life that YOU want to lead.